 Advice Note: All Management Plans are required to adhere to the requirements of Condition 6.0.

-- 9.3 The Rehabilitation Plan must shall include the following: - A programme of progressive rehabilitation of the pre-mining landform, adhering to maximum disturbed area limits. - The original and final mine closure topography. - Contour and stability of all post-mining landforms. - Establishment of pasture cover over all disturbed land. - Restoration of drainage discharge channels. - Protection of water and soils from the effects of erosion. - The achievement of water quality standards for water interacting with previously distributed sites/areas in the long term to protect aquatic values. - Removal of buildings, equipment, and structures; and

-Post-mining weed and pest control requirements.
+9.3 The Rehabilitation Plan must shall include the following: A programme of progressive rehabilitation of the pre-mining landform, adhering to maximum disturbed area limits.
+The original and final mine closure topography.
+Contour and stability of all post-mining landforms.
+Establishment of pasture cover over all disturbed land.
+Restoration of drainage discharge channels.
+Protection of water and soils from the effects of erosion.
+The achievement of water quality standards for water interacting with previously distributed sites/areas in the long term to protect aquatic values.
+Removal of buildings, equipment, and structures; and Post-mining weed and pest control requirements.
 9.4 If for any reason active mining ceases for more than 3 months, operational stockpiles must be removed and material returned to the mining area, and all disturbed areas must be rehabilitated as required by the conditions of these consents within 6 months from the date of the last mining activity.
-10.0 Cd omplaints and Non-Compliance 10.1 Upon receipt of any complaint, the Consent Holder must promptly investigate the complaint, take action to remedy or mitigate the cause of the complaint and inform the Consent Authorities within 48 hours of the report, of the details of the complaint and the action taken.
+10.0 Co omplaints and Non-Compliance 10.1 Upon receipt of any complaint, the Consent Holder must promptly investigate the complaint, take action to remedy or mitigate the cause of the complaint and inform the Consent Authorities within 48 hours of the report, of the details of the complaint and the action taken.
 10.2 The Consent Holder must maintain a complaints register for all aspects of operations in relation to these consents.
 The register must be available to the Consent Authorities at all times and must: a) detail the date, time and type of complaint; b) cause of the complaint; and c) the action taken in response to the complaint.
 10.3 Complaints which may infer non-compliance with the conditions of these consents, must be referred to the Consent Authorities within 48 hours of the report.
-10.4 In the event of any breach of compliance of the conditions of these consents, within 5 working days of becoming aware of any breach the Consent Holder must provide written notification to the relevant Consent Authorities which explains the cause of the breach, and if the cause was within the control of the Consent Holder, steps which were taken to remedy the breach and steps which must be taken to prevent any further occurrence of the breach.
-Advice Note: This consent condition does not replace the compliance and enforcement responsibilities of the Consent Authorities.
+10.4 Advice Note: This consent condition does not replace the compliance and enforcement responsibilities of the Consent Authorities.
 11.0 C ommunity Liaison Group 11.1 Within 90 working days of commencement of these consents, the Consent Holder must establish a Community Liaison Group (CLG).
-An invitation must be extended to_all landowners of neighbouring and adjacent properties, 45 representatives of the Barrytown community which must includes owners of Lots 2 and 3 DP 3375, RS 4884, and Lot 2 DP 3403 and a member of the Coast Road Resilience Group, landowners of adjacent properties, and the Department of Conservation, and and the West Coast Penguin Trust, Te Runanga o Ngati Waewae and the Barrytown School Board of Trustees, the West Coast Regional Council and the Grey District Council.
-The Consent Holder must ensure that members of the CLG are provided with the opportunity and facilities to meet at least once every three months for the first 12 months of mining operations, and thereafter as agreed with the CLG.
-Minutes of meetings held must shall be submitted to the Consent Authorities within 10 working days of each meeting.
-The Consent Holder must provide reasonable support for the CLG by covering the costs of the meeting venue and independent chair, organising meetings at a local venue, and inviting all members of the CLG at least 5 working days before the meeting is held.-The consent holder must pay any community members of the CLG an hourly rate (set at the minimum wage x 1.5) for their time attending meetings and reading meeting agendas.
+An invitation must be extended to all landowners of neighbouring and adjacent properties, 45 representatives of the Barrytown